notiz-dev/ngx-plausible/README.md

 }
 ```

-Or observe your data streams such as tttp calls.
+Or observe your data streams such as http calls.

 ```ts
 import { Component } from '@angular/core';